Batch Dialer logo

 Highlights

-Remember that cold calling always has a high turnover rate, so your goal is to get through the objections as often as possible.
+Cold calling has a high turnover rate, so your goal is to get through the objections as often as possible.
 You may have an off day or a streak of really stubborn refusals.
+To figure out whether your approach needs more finessing, track the success rate of your scripts over a few weeks to determine which ones perform better and which ones need work.

 Steps to Handle Common Cold Calling Objections